Designed and Instructed by Music Supervisor Patricia Carrera and Sync Agent/Supervisor//Sync Summit Founder Mark Frieser

 The Sync U Course starts on October 8th and will take place each week for 10 weeks from 12PM ET – 2PM ET.
 Enrollment is limited to a maximum of 30 students to endure we can provide personalized assistance to each person in the class.

-Early registration for Sync U is open, and until Tuesday, May 31st, the cost for enrollment is reduced from $999 to $699.
+Early registration for Sync U is open, and until September 30th, 2022, the cost for enrollment is reduced from $999 to $699.
 This price includes all the benefits listed above.
-After May 31st, the price rises to $999.
+After this date, the price rises to $999.
 To Register now, click the button below: